AnikillerBR/AnikillerBR/README.md

 Hello there!!

-I'm Almir Rebouças, but you call me for my nickname or my real name.
+I'm Almir Rebouças, but you can call me for my nickname or my real name.
 I'm ok with both. 😊.

-I lived my entire life in Manaus, in the middle of Amazon Forest, but i promisse you, that i'm living inside a normal house, not inside a tree like someone can think. 🏠
+I've lived my entire life in Manaus, in the middle of Amazon Forest, but i promisse you, that i'm living inside a normal house, not inside a tree like someone can think. 🏠

 I'm in love with tech things or tech area since i can remember.
 But only, this year (2022), i've started to pursuit my web developer side.
 I really love to know new things.
 And now im finishing (Nov 2022) my professional course in Full Stack Developer at Cubos Academy.
-I'm ready to work like back end or front end. 🏫🎒
+I'm ready to work like Back end or Front end or Full Stack 🏫🎒

 I have experience in leadership, human interaction and a lot softskills, that i've learned with my experiences.
 I'm a very happy person.
 Its not rare see me with a smile face. 😊